The Five Links housing estate was originally constructed

 hurricane.
 Many were never replaced.
 Two concrete garages, built when the estate was constructed

 for use as a storage facility by the council for their electrically operated refuse carts, were

 also demolished around the early 1990s.
 Two bench type seats were then placed upon their hard standings.

-landscaped.
+filled in and landscaped.
 New housing with vehicular access replaced those properties in roads now known as

 Armada Close, Elizabeth Way, Raleigh Drive and Clifford Close.
 A new access road with parking